rvbug/NLP/transformers/README.md

 # Next Step

-Transformer Achitecture is the basic building block of LLMs (Large Language Models) - idea behind all the state-of-the-art AI tools.
+Transformer Achitectures are the basic building block of LLMs (Large Language Models) You are now ready to learn the state-of-the-art AI tools!!.

 # References